crate/cloud-tutorials/docs/promo.rst

 choosing the Development plan, which is designed for just this purpose.

 ..
 NOTE::
-    Free and discounted promos are currently not supported for subscription plans offered through the SaaS marketplaces (`AWS`_ and `Azure Marketplace`_).
+    Free and discount promos are currently not supported for subscription plans offered through the SaaS marketplaces (`AWS`_ and `Azure Marketplace`_).